flolilo/flolilos-PoShScripts/README.md

 Search for old codecs with FFprobe.
 If wanted, delete them.

 ## oldcodec_transcode
+Now almost completely implemented in `oldcodec_searchanddestroy`.
 Transcode files in batch with FFmpeg.

 ## outlook_+_google
 Start Outlook and OutlookGoogleCalendarSync.